PhD Program

 Students may, in consultation with their supervisor(s) and supervisory committee, opt for either a traditional-format thesis or dissertation-by-publication.
 Students should consult with their supervisor early in their degree program to determine which format is best for the nature of their research area and the time frame for their program completion.
 A decision must be made prior to the candidacy examination, and approved by the supervisory committee.
 A change of thesis format (from or to the thesis by publication from or the traditional dissertation) must be approved by the supervisory committee and the Associate Chair (Graduate Studies) must be informed.

 Traditional and publication-based theses contrast mainly in terms of the "body" of the thesis - that is, the portion between the introduction and conclusion.
 A traditional thesis is a monograph consisting of chapters.
-A dissertation-by-publication includes introduction and conclusion chapters, but the documents in-between are independent papers in journal-article format.
+A dissertation-by-publication includes introduction and conclusion chapters, but the documents in between are independent papers in journal-article format.

-Language Requirement:
+Language Requirement

 Every PhD student must demonstrate proficiency in a language other than English.
-This requirement can be fulfilled by having successfully completed a second-year undergraduate language course in the previous five years.
+This requirement can be fulfilled by having completed a second-year undergraduate language course in the previous five years.
 It can also be fulfilled by completing a translation exercise, which entails the translation of a 400-500 word passage from a scholarly journal into grammatically correct and coherent English.
 Students may qualify in a language that is spoken in the geographical region on which their research focuses or the language of origin of the political thinkers whose work they engage.
 Students taking Canadian Politics as a field will normally be required to take French.
 A student whose native language is not English and who does not require supplementary language competency to conduct her/his dissertation research (as determined by her/his doctoral supervisor and communicated in writing to the graduate chair) will be deemed to have met the language requirement.

-Ethics Requirement:
+Ethics Requirement

-Professional Development:
+Professional Development

 All students entering a graduate degree program at the University of Alberta from September 1 2016 will be required to complete a professional development requirement.
 See Professional Development.

-Residency Requirement and Time to Completion:
+Residency Requirement + Time to Completion

 There is a residency requirement for doctoral students of two academic years of full-time attendance at the University of Alberta.
 The maximum time to completion for a doctoral degree is six years.